-Downshifting the transmission in slippery road conditions could result in skidding, see "Skidding" under Loss of Control on page 4-12.
+Downshifting the transmission in slippery road conditions could result in skidding, see "Skidding" under Loss of Control on page 5-18.

 S (Sport Mode): When in S (Sport Mode), the transmission will work as an automatic until you use the Manual Paddle Shift Controls, which activates driver manual gear selection.
 See Manual Paddle Shift later in this section.
-While in S (Sport Mode), the transmission's computer determines when the vehicle is being driven in a competitive manner and will select and hold the transmission in lower gears and have more noticeable upshifts for sportier vehicle performance.
+While in S (Sport Mode), the transmission will have more noticeable upshifts for sportier vehicle performance.